Consistency of the local Hubble constant with the cosmic microwave background

-It is worth noting that in principle the absolute distance scale only enters through NGC~4258 at 7.5~Mpc and other more nearby anchors.
-One may therefore consider the relevant environment as set by this scale instead, which is even more prone to inhomogeneities.
-However, the calibration of the Cepheid magnitudes $m_{H,i,j}^W$ from which the scale in $\mu_{0,i}$ is inferred is performed with a fit of Cepheid parameters to the full sample at $\lesssim40$~Mpc.
+In principle the absolute distance scale only enters through NGC~4258 at 7.5~Mpc and other more nearby anchors.
+One may therefore consider the relevant environment as set by that scale.
+However, the calibration of the Cepheid magnitudes $m_{H,i,j}^W$ from which the scale in $\mu_{0,i}$ is inferred is performed with an involved fitting procedure of Cepheid parameters to the full sample of the joint Cepheid/SN~Ia hosts at $\lesssim40$~Mpc.
 The environment for the absolute distance anchors is therefore conservatively set here to $\lesssim40$~Mpc.
-Due to the involved fitting procedure, the effect of an environmental density fluctuation for the absolute distance anchors at $\lesssim10$~Mpc lies beyond the scope of this work and is left for future study.
+The effect of an environmental density fluctuation for the absolute distance anchors at $\lesssim10$~Mpc lies beyond the scope of this work and is left for future study.
+Whereas matter density fluctuations on the scales of (100--650)~Mpc of the high-$z$ SN~Ia samples are limited to standard deviations of $\lesssim$(5-20)\% around the mean, these reach about 40\% on scales of 40~Mpc and may hence impact the locally measured expansion rate.

 \psec{Expansion rate of the local environment} The luminosity distances $d_L$ entering Eq.~\eqref{eq:localH0} are related to the background expansion history $H(z)$ as $d_L(z)=(1+z)\int_0^{z} \rmd\tilde{z}/H(\tilde{z})$, where a spatially flat statistically homogeneous and isotropic universe with standard cosmological components of baryons, cold dark matter, and a cosmological constant $\Lambda$ is assumed throughout.
 Radiation will be neglected for the late-time universe of interest.
 From the resulting time-time component of the Einstein field equations with the Friedmann-Lema\^itre-Robertson-Walker (FLRW) metric, it follows that